Wael Ali’s family and friends cried as he walked out of Howard County Detention Center Monday, declaring he would start a new life.

 The prosecution insisted to jurors that if they believe Wael was in the woods on Aug.
 22, 2007, then he's the killer.

-But the defense maintained in closing arguments that the events leading up to Wasel's death, which included impersonating police officers and a theft scheme at Wasel's work, were minor, even though the prosecution attempted to use these events to show Ali was capable of murder.
+But the defense maintained in that the events leading up to Wasel's death, which included at Wasel's work, were minor, even though the prosecution attempted to use these events to show Ali was capable of murder.

 Shapiro argued the police focused too narrowly on Wael at the expense of other leads.
 He raised concerns about unidentified DNA found on Wasel's wallet and suspicious men seen coming out of the woods where the body was found a few days after investigators allege Wasel was killed.

 Wael Ali was arrested in Marietta, GA, in September of 2011 after a cold case investigation led investigators to him.
 In 2007, both twins lived on the East side of Columbia with their parents.
 The twins were born in Sudan, but moved to the United States with their family in 1994.

 For more on the case, see Patch's previous coverage: